onja-org/w2_css_less_hands_on/README.md

   1. Create `exercise1.less` and `exercise1.scss` in the `exercises` directory.
   2. Define variables for `primary-color` and `font-size`.
   3. Use these variables to style the `body` element.
-  4. Compile both files to CSS using the respective commands.
+  4. Compile both files to CSS using the respective commands:
+     - LESS: `npm run compile-less`
+     - SASS: `npm run compile-sass`
   5. Compare the resulting CSS files.

 ### Exercise 2: Mixins